Robotics-Engineer-khy/ti5_isaacgym/README.md

 ## Installation

-1. Generate a new Python virtual environment with Python 3.8 using `conda create -n myenv python=3.8`.
+1. Generate a new Python virtual environment with Python 3.8 using `conda create -n isaacgym python=3.8`.
-2. For the best performance, we recommend using NVIDIA driver version 525 `sudo apt install nvidia-driver-525`.
+2. For the best performance, we recommend using NVIDIA driver version 535 `sudo apt install nvidia-driver-535`.
 The minimal driver version supported is 515.
-If you're unable to install version 525, ensure that your system has at least version 515 to maintain basic functionality.
+If you're unable to install version 535, ensure that your system has at least version 515 to maintain basic functionality.
 3. Install PyTorch 1.13 with Cuda-11.7:
    - `conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia`
 4. Install numpy-1.23 with `conda install numpy=1.23`.